Stuycs-K/final-project-dickerson-andrew-lim-benjamin/WORKLOG.md

 Worked on shooting Bullet logic using angle, current issue of color registering as int when calling Bullet constructor with a color.

+### 5/24/24

+Resolved color issue by using this keyword.
+Changed bullet, working on collision and lifespan effect on bullet.
+Need correct angle and triggers for bullet too.

 ### date y

 info